Number : Season 4, serial 5 of 9.

-At least The Underwater Menace displays grand ambitions from it’s setup, which sadly is not executed – in a way to make this production memorable; for the right reasons – that is.
+At least The Underwater Menace displays grand ambitions from outset, which sadly is not executed – in a way to make this production postively memorable.

-The now infamous dancing fish people, flying about on visible wires whilst trying to simulate being underwater; are laughable, even taking into account the obvious dating – that affects all of classic Who.
+The now infamous dancing fish people, flying about on visible wires; whilst trying to simulate being underwater is laughable, even taking into account the natural forgiveable dating – after 50 years.

-The Underwater Menace was one of Patrick Troughton’s least favouritrle episodes, citing the “ridiculous costumes and make-up of the fish people”.
-Producer; Innes Lloyd agreed, citing it looking : “like something from a ’50s American ‘B’ movie”.
+The Underwater Menace was one of Patrick Troughton’s least favourite episodes, citing the “ridiculous costumes and make-up of the fish people”.
+Producer Innes Lloyd; agreed, citing it as looking : “like something from a “50’s American ‘B’ movie”.

-The Underwater Menace would best serve as a reminder to Who’s loftier ambitions, with little budget to realise.
-It is memorable but not for intended reasons.
+The Underwater Menace would best serve as a warning to Who’s loftier ambitions, with little budget and time available – that it is sometimes best – to just not go there, sometimes.
+It is memorable – but not for intended reasons.

 Watch ‘The Underwater Menace’ For Free On Dailymotion :